-This course is designed for students who have some ballet experience and are familiar with basic ballet terms and movement vocabulary.
+This course is designed for students who have some ballet experience and are familiar withballet terms and movement vocabulary.

-While following a basic structure and flow of a traditional ballet class, this course, accompanied by non-traditional music scores such as pop music, offers an opportunity to recalibrate, reactivate, improve, deepen, expand, develop or break existing relationships with and approaches to ballet practice.
+While following basic structure and vocabularies that are being used in a traditional ballet class, this course, accompanied by non-traditional music scores such as pop music, offers an opportunity to recalibrate, reactivate, improve, deepen, expand, develop or break existing relationships with and approaches to ballet practice.

-To relax and liberate our minds and bodies from the mentality often attached to perfecting a form and following a certain manner while being exposed to more complex and contemporary movement vocabularies, the class will also introduce some improvisational and experimental exercise, and release technique based phrases that will interrupt and redirect the traditional flow of ballet class.
+To relax and liberate our minds and bodies from the mentality often attached to perfecting a form and following a certain manner, some improvisational and experimental exercise and contemporary dance phrases will interrupt and redirect the traditional flow.

 -Expand perspectives on ballet and dance

 -Learn how to condition body and mind through consistent physical training